 Heather had her radio tuned to the weather information station, and her television tuned to a local station for full coverage of the storm.
 People in Wellington were being advised to take cover because a tornado had been spotted on the ground.
 Heather was expecting the worst.

 To ease her worries I got out a map to track the progress of the storm.
 I hoped she would relax when she saw it was not headed toward us.
 We watched and listened as the weather trackers followed the storm's path through the small town of Peck toward the Wichita suburbs of Mulvane and Derby.
 It looked like the tornado would pass about ten miles to the southeast of us.
 A close call, relatively speaking, but we were in no danger.

 But then the storm changed course.
 On the radio we heard, "Haysville, take cover".
 I peeked through the venetian blind and was stunned by the pitch blackness of the sky.
 Judging by the time, I should have seen the last rays of the setting sun.
 I couldn't even see the houses across the street.

 Then I heard the wail of the tornado sirens.

 Meanwhile, Heather was busy unplugging the television and turning off all the lights.
-The last precaution she took was to open the back door, to help equalize the pressure in case of a tornado.
+The last precaution she took was to open the back door, to help equalize the pressure in case the tornado came near.

 Heather's apartment was a converted garage.
 She had no basement, and there was really no safe place to take cover.
 From somewhere in the distant past I recalled something about the southwest corner being the safest side of the house in a tornado, so we huddled on her couch, conveniently located in the southwest corner.